Kirstenumali/PepperKotlinInformation/README.md

-The method named **onRobotFocusGained is use for activites not to run in other activities**
+The method named **onRobotFocusGained is use for not to run in other activities and renders on within its class**
 ``` bash
 override fun onRobotFocusGained(qiContext: QiContext) {
         this.qiContext = qiContext